Deep Time Series Models: A Comprehensive Survey and Benchmark: Basic Modules

-In addition to exploiting the information of the sequence obtained by the Fourier Transformer, some works attempt to perform efficient computation through the Fast Fourier Transformer.
+Beyond merely exploiting sequence information obtained from Fourier transforms, some research focuses on achieving efficient computation through the Fast Fourier Transform.
 Auto-correlation is a fundamental concept in time series analysis that measures the dependence between observations at different time points within a sequence of data.
 The Wiener-Khinchin theorem \cite{wiener1930generalized} provides a mathematical relationship between the auto-correlation function and the power spectral density (PSD) of a stationary random process, where the auto-correlation function represents the inverse Fourier transform of the PSD.
-Taking the data as a real discrete-time process, Autoformer \cite{wu2021autoformer} proposes an Auto-Correlation mechanism with an efficient Fast Fourier Transforms to capture the series-wise correlation.
+Taking the data as a real discrete-time process, Autoformer \cite{wu2021autoformer} proposes an Auto-Correlation mechanism with an efficient Fast Fourier Transform to capture the series-wise correlation.